 An increasing number of researchers are saying that the intermittent fasting method is a sure-fire way for people to shred the excess fat.
-A study published in 2015 in the European Journal of Clinical Nutrition found that intermittent fasting gives a safe rate weight loss of 0.5 to 1.7 lbs/week, along with decreasing the overall body fat percentage.
+A study published in 2015 in the European Journal of Clinical Nutrition found that intermittent fasting gives a safe rate weight loss of 0.5 to 1.65 lbs/week, along with decreasing the overall body fat percentage.

 And it is possible that the results can have a long lasting effect.
 Namely, scientists in Australia found that 8 weeks of intermittent fasting could not only stimulate the loss of fat but it could also stave off the accumulation of fat in the upcoming 44 weeks, even when the subjects were given a total freedom to their food choices.